To start the process

 To continue the process

-The applicant completes the ISS application form and returns to the RCR along with all the documents as set out in the application form checklist.
-There is a non-refundable fee of £200.00, which can be paid by telephone 020 7406 5929 to pay by credit card, or sending a cheque or bank draft in sterling.
+The applicant completes the MTI application form and sends it to the RCR along with all the documents as set out in the application form checklist:

 When all the documents including references are received, the RCR will formally consider the application and decide whether sponsorship is granted.

 If sponsorship is granted, the RCR will send a Certificate of Sponsorship (CoS) for GMC registration to the applicant with a letter confirming that sponsorship is agreed for the particular post, and copied to the UK supervising consultant.
 The RCR will also send a copy of the CoS directly to the GMC.

 - The applicant starts the application process with the GMC for registration which is completed online through the GMC website.
 The applicant should apply as an IMG with sponsorship for full registration with a license to practise

 - There is a fee for the GMC application process.
 The applicant will need to provide various documents to the GMC when applying for registration as an IMG.
 The applicant must apply online for GMC registration within three months of the date of the RCR CoS.